 3. three body paragraphs, each with a topic sentence, explaining how the sources connect to the ideas of the paragraph and essay

-4. use of at least one primary source to support the topic of each paragraph and the thesis as a whole
+4. use of primary sources to support the topic of each paragraph and the thesis as a whole

 5. sources correctly cited with author/artist, title, date, and active link